prosekit/prosekit/website/extensions/file.md

 :::

-Then, in the node view that renders the image, wait for the `UploadTask` instance to complete and update the image URL:
+Then, use the `UploadTask` in your node view.
+When the upload is complete, update the node's `attrs` with the new file URL:

 <!-- @include: @/example-code-blocks/image-view/image-view.md -->